yosunlu/Cassandra-Based-Weather-Data-Platform/README.md

 - The table created in notebook does not have date and station_record
 - Use RecordTemps (given id, date, station_record) to fill in the table
 - Use StationMax to iterate/sort the station_record to find the largest tmax ever for this station

-## server.py:
-- Implements the interface from station_pb2_grpc.StationServicer
-- RecordTemps will insert new temperature highs/lows to weather.stations
-- StationMax will return the maximum tmax ever seen for the given station